Cypher vs KilljoyMatchups

 Cypher vs Killjoy Matchup Summary

-The Cypher vs Killjoy matchup in Valorant is a heavily one-sided matchup.
+The Cypher vs Killjoy matchup in Valorant is a dominant matchup where one agent significantly outperforms.
 Based on 16 competitive matches analyzed, Killjoy wins 75.0% of the time compared to Cypher's 25.0%, a 50.0 percentage point difference.
 The most significant gap is in attack-side performance, where Killjoy consistently outperforms.
 In this Sentinel vs Sentinel matchup, Killjoy has overwhelming superiority in this agent matchup.
 Cypher should never take isolated fights against Killjoy and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Cypher vs Killjoy Fragging Analysis